Shoulder Joint Anatomy

 Transverse humeral ligament: This ligament bridges across the bicipital groove.

-Glenohumeral ligaments: These are thickenings in the anterior part of the capsule and are seen when the capsule is exposed from the behind.
-They are three in number and named superior, middle and inferior glenohumeral ligaments according to their location.
+Glenohumeral ligaments: These are thickenings in the anterior part of the capsule and are seen when the capsule is exposed from behind.
+They are three in number and named superior, middle, and inferior glenohumeral ligaments according to their location.

-Coracohumeral ligament: It is a wide, strong fibrous band on the superior surface of the joint, extending from the base of coracoid process to the anterior aspect of greater tubercle of humerus.
+Coracohumeral ligament: It is a wide, strong fibrous band on the superior surface of the joint, extending from the base of the coracoid process to the anterior aspect of the greater tubercle of the humerus.

-Coracoacromial ligament: It extends between the lateral side of coracoid process and the medial border of acromion.
+Coracoacromial ligament: It extends between the lateral side of the coracoid process and the medial border of the acromion.

 Shoulder Joint (Glenohumeral Joint) Relations